dooreelko/anthill/README.md

 Common sense so far.

-### Avoid or at least postpone lock-in decisions
+The advantage of this approach, though, is that same business logic can be ran on different targets - it becomes unaware of where it's executed and this permits us to:

-Still, this liberates us from the need of making early costly decisions; decisions that could be done later in the project's lifecycle.
+### Avoid or at least postpone costly lock-in decisions

 From an architect's point of view it doesn't matter whether an API is served from an AKS, AWS API Gateway or a Raspberry Pi plugged next to my TV.